-As an associate registered nutritionist with Nutrition Society of NZ, if you’re insured with Southern Cross, my fees may be covered on some plans.
+As a Registered Nutritionist with Nutrition Society of NZ, if you’re insured with Southern Cross, my fees may be covered on some plans.
 Please check with them to see if you’re covered.

 Initial consultation and personalised protocol $150

 45 min follow up consult with notes $100

 Introduction to solids talk with your antenatal group min 10 people, $20 per person

 DUTCH hormonal testing available on request.